-In the steering system of the university, all members of the community should have influence in the issues related to their discipline, and the community should be committed to implement the common decisions.
-Faculties should be provided with sufficient support from the university and the autonomy to decide on their own issues.
-The autonomy of the units should not be in contradiction with the equal treatment of students.
+435 In the steering system of the university, all members of the community 436 should have influence in the issues related to their discipline, and the

+437 community should be committed to implement the common decisions.

+438 Faculties should be provided with sufficient support from the university and should not be in contradiction with the equal treatment of students.